fenago/python-networking-sysadmins/development/lab_guides/Lab_6.md

 The `turtle` module you worked on is an example of one of the high-level modules that the standard library offers.

-Other examples of high-level modules include:

--   Difflib: To check the differences line by line across two blocks of text.
--   Re: For regular expressions, which will be covered in *Lab 7*, *Being Pythonic*.
--   Sqlite3: To create and interact with SQLite databases.
--   Multiple data compressing and archiving modules, such as `gzip`, `zipfile`, and `tarfile`.
--   XML, JSON, CSV, and config parser: For working with multiple file formats.
--   Sched: To schedule events in the standard library.
--   Argparse: For the straightforward creation of command-line interfaces.

 Now, you will use another high-level module `argparse` as an example and see how it can be used to create a command-line interface